donald-macritchie/hangman/README.md

 ### Choosing the difficulty

-After the opening monologue, the user will be asked to select the difficulty they would like to play.
+After entering their username, the user will be asked to select the difficulty they would like to play.

 ![This is a screenshot of the difficulty selection](./assets/screenshots/difficulty_choice.png)